-Film Club The purpose of this organization shall be to assist in the development and production of student ideas and projects.
-The club will work collaboratively to film different productions throughout the year to hopefully publish on the YouTube channel of the club, as well as submissions to film festivals.
+The Film Club assists in the development and production of student ideas and projects.
+They work collaboratively to film different productions throughout the year, publishing on club's YouTube channel.
+They also hope to submit productions to film festivals.

 Lambda Pi Eta Honor Society

 Lambda Pi Eta (LPH), is the national honor society in the communication discipline.
 Our chapter is committed to service in the department, the university, the larger community, and the communication discipline, as described by the National Communication Association.